MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

 .. contents::

-The following sections reviews the options available in the BAM pipeline makefiles.
+The following sections review the options available in the BAM pipeline makefiles.
 As described in the :ref:`bam_usage` section, a default makefile may be generated using the 'paleomix bam\_pipeline makefile' command.
 For clarity, the location of options in subsections are specified by concatenating the names using '\:\:' as a separator.
 Thus, in the following (simplified example), the 'UseSeed' option (line 13) would be referred to as 'Options \:\: Aligners \:\: BWA \:\: UseSeed':

 .. code-block:: yaml
     :emphasize-lines: 13